 Whatever flowers and other plants you will decide to plant in your perfect garden, keep in mind that you will need to familiarize yourself with their care instructions.
 Plus, most seeds will need to be planted at least two weeks before the last frost or according to the specific instructions on the packaging.

 Moreover, you will need to find the right place to keep the seeds before the time will come to plant them outside.
-Windowsills, balconies and porches are never a good spot for seed growing.
+Windowsills, balconies, and porches are never a good spot for seed growth.
 Instead, think about finding a spot with enough lightning and warm temperature.

 Plus, avoid spots that have drafts or are located in places where the temperature will fluctuate.
 You could even place a heating mat underneath your seeds if needed and use a grow light but don’t forget to keep it on for at least 15 hours a day.